mark-mcdermott/dashboard-charts-mean/README.md

 `ng serve`

-Then go to localhost:4200, the frontend should be up.

 In Robo 3T, add a `issues` db and add an `issues` collection to it and add a couple issues to it like these:

 ```